107208579/tracking/README.md

 <br />

 ## What setup do you use specifically?
-I have a [Nextcloud](http://nextcloud.com/) server running which keeps my iPhone, iPad, and iMac calendars always via CalDAV in sync.
+I have a [Nextcloud](http://nextcloud.com/) server running which keeps my iPhone, iPad, and iMac calendars via CalDAV in sync.
 On the go, I mostly log events on my iPhone via [iOS Shortcuts](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios).
-At home I use Zigbee switches that allow me to log events via a simple button press.
-If required, I also modify events in the [macOS Calendar](http://support.apple.com/guide/calendar/welcome/mac).
+At home I use Zigbee switches that allow me to log events via a simple button press and if required, I modify events in the [macOS Calendar](http://support.apple.com/guide/calendar/welcome/mac) or via [BusyCal](https://www.busymac.com/busycal/).

 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="600">